gauravhalnawar1011/github-actions-capstone-project/README.md

 1. **Run Tests** – .github/workflows/test.yaml

-    Triggers on push to main (only when files in services/** change), on any pull_request, and via workflow_dispatch.
+    Triggers on push to master (only when files in services/** change), on any pull_request, and via workflow_dispatch.
 It uses dorny/paths-filter to detect changed services and fans out a matrix job to run tests per service using the local composite action ./.github/actions/setup-dependencies.  ￼

 2. **Build and Push Container Images** – .github/workflows/build-push.yaml

     Runs on:
-      •	push to main (builds changed services),
+      •	push to master (builds changed services),
       •	tagged releases matching **@[0-9]*.[0-9]*.[0-9]*, and
       •	manual workflow_dispatch (with service and optional version inputs).